Next Romanian parliamentary election

-The next Romanian parliamentary election will take place on a Sunday before 30 November 2028.
+Parliamentary elections will take place on or before 30 November 2028 to elect the 136 members of the Senate and the 330 members of the Chamber of Deputies.
+They will be the 11th parliamentary elections in post-1989 Romania (i.e. after the Romanian revolution).

 Background

-After the 2024 Romanian parliamentary election, a pro-European coalition was formed between the centre-left Social Democratic Party, the centre-right National Liberal Party, the Democratic Alliance of Hungarians in Romania and ethnic minority parties.
-The liberal reformist Save Romania Union party also initially signed an agreement to enter government, but subsequently went into opposition.
-Following the results of the first round of the presidential election in May 2025 in which government-endorsed Crin Antonescu failed to advance to the run-offs, Ciolacu announced that Social Democratic Party would leave the coalition and resigned from the position of prime minister; Ciolacu stated that after seeing how Romanians had voted, "the governing coalition has no legitimacy, at least in this component"; at the same time, PSD ministers remained in the government on the interim basis.
+After the 2024 Romanian parliamentary election, a pro-European coalition was formed between the centre-left Social Democratic Party (PSD), the centre-right National Liberal Party (PNL), the centre-right Democratic Union of Hungarians in Romania (UDMR/RMDSZ), and Romanian ethnic minority parties.
+The liberal reformist Save Romania Union (USR) party also initially signed an agreement to enter government but subsequently went into opposition.

+Following the results of the first round of the 2025 Romanian presidential election in which government-endorsed Crin Antonescu failed to advance to the runoff, Ciolacu announced that Social Democratic Party would leave the coalition and resigned from the position of Prime Minister of Romania.
+Ciolacu stated that after seeing how Romanians had voted, "the governing coalition has no legitimacy, at least in this component", and at the same time PSD ministers remained in the government on the interim basis.

 On 6 May 2025, interim President Ilie Bolojan appointed Cătălin Predoiu to serve as interim Prime Minister.
-The presidential election was won by Bucharest Mayor Nicusor Dan, who appointed Ilie Bolojan as the next Prime Minister on 23 June, leading a grand coalition with the same parties and Save Romania Union.
+The presidential election was won by Bucharest mayor Nicușor Dan, who appointed Bolojan as the next Prime Minister on 23 June, leading a grand coalition with the same parties and Save Romania Union (USR).
+On 23 April 2026, the Social Democratic Party left the grand coalition, leaving it with a minority in parliament.

+On 5 May 2026, a motion of no confidence initiated by the PSD and AUR toppled the incumbent Bolojan government, although snap elections are still considered unlikely.